A Virtual Reality View: New Approaches to the Diagnosis and Treatment of Pediatric and Adolescent Patients with Moderate-to-Severe Atopic Dermatitis

 While guidelines regarding the management of AD in children have been published, variability persists in practice.
 Treatment inconsistencies and the chronic and relapsing nature of AD can lead to frustration for patients, family, and caregivers when managing AD.
 This program will focus on providing AD caregivers an update on recent pathophysiological findings that drive new therapeutic targets; reviewing severity and diagnosis of AD; and discussing the clinical profiles of existing and emerging agents, with focus on treatment individualization.

-- Explain the mechanisms of action and clinical profiles of new and emerging targeted systemic agents for the long-term treatment of AD in pediatric patients
+- Review the clinical profiles and mechanisms of action of newly-approved and emerging systemic/biologic agents for the treatment of pediatric and adolescent patients with moderate-to-severe AD

-This activity is intended for US-based dermatologists and other health care professionals who diagnose, treat, and/or manage patients with AD.
+This activity is intended for US-based pediatric/adolescent dermatologists, allergists/immunologists and other health care professionals who diagnose and manage pediatric/adolescent patients with moderate-to-severe AD.

 Med Learning Group makes every effort to develop activities that are scientifically based.
 This activity is designed for educational purposes.
 Participants have a responsibility to utilize this information to enhance their professional development in an effort to improve patient outcomes.
 Conclusions drawn by the participants should be derived from careful consideration of all available scientific information.
 The participant should use his/her clinical judgment, knowledge, experience, and diagnostic decision-making before applying any information, whether provided here or by others, for any professional use.